 About 5 minutes on foot from the museum, you will find the Notre-Dame Basilica of Montreal.
 It is so close that you can see the towering Gothic Revival spires of the church from the waterfront, just behind the first buildings.
 The basilica is located on Place d’Armes, a historic square with a monument to Paul de Chomedey, the city’s founder, in its center.

-After a hectic morning and early afternoon filled with sightseeing, you will need a good lunch to keep you going.
-Luckily, the Old Port district is jam-packed with excellent restaurants, coffee shops, patisseries, and eateries.
+After a busy morning of sightseeing, you will need a good lunch to keep you going.
+Luckily, the Old Port district is jam-packed with excellent restaurants!
 Stash Café, located literally just 100 meters from the Montreal Museum of Archaeology and History, represents the best the historic Old Montreal has to offer.

 The nearby Mandy’s is a good alternative if you are looking for a healthy/veggie option.
 The healthy eatery has a seasonal menu with numerous salad and soup options with high-quality ingredients.
 The space is very cute and design-savvy, with a nice patio during the summer months.

-There are so many things to see in Montreal that you will constantly have to cut corners and make compromises.
-If you are a fan of shopping and haute couture fashion, then you absolutely cannot miss the Barbie Expo, located in Les Cours Mont Royal, the most exclusive mall in the city.
+If you are a fan of shopping and haute couture fashion, then you absolutely cannot miss the Barbie Expo.
+It is located in Les Cours Mont Royal, the most exclusive mall in the city.
 The Expo’s impressive collection of more than 1000 dolls is the largest of its kind in the world.
 The dolls are dressed in gorgeous creations by the world’s most famous designers.
 The outfits that the miniature fashion icon is wearing can actually be purchased at the upscale boutiques in the mall.

 Alternatively, you might be more interested in The Montreal Museum of Fine Arts, a large museum housing visual works by artists from Canada and Québec, in addition to contemporary art from all over the world.
-Located on the legendary Golden Square Mile area of Sherbrooke Street, this museum is larger than any other museum in Montreal, including the museums mentioned previously.
+Located on the legendary Golden Square Mile area of Sherbrooke Street, this museum is larger than any other museum in the city.
 With exhibitions covering a wide range of artistic disciplines such as fine arts, design, fashion, music, and film, the museum attracts 1.3 million visitors each year, making it the eighth-most visited museum in all of North America.

 You can reach both of these attractions by taking bus 715-O from Musée Pointe-à-Callière to Centre infotouriste de Montréal (11 stops), followed by a short walk.